skornweiss/covid_protocols_rtd/docs/index.rst

 Updated: 3/23/2020

+[This version may lag.
+See covidprotocols.org for latest version]

 **This document is a work in progress.
 We have much to learn.**

 **This is updated daily with evolving information; do not print.**